vanituuu/Machine-Learning/Introduction/Introduction.md

 # Introduction to Machine Learning

 Machine learning (ML) allows computers to learn and make decisions without being explicitly programmed.
 It involves feeding data into algorithms to identify patterns and make predictions on new data.
 It is used in various applications like image recognition, speech processing, language translation, recommender systems, etc. In this article, we will see more about ML and its core concepts.
+**Machine learning-** for example yotube,netflix how they predict that what user want to see next.basically
+ we gave some data and trained machine according to that data and want output on the basis of data. instead of programming we gave a lot of data to machine and let them figure out the pattern their own

 # What Makes a Machine "Learn"?